 Our Pediatric Advanced Care Team (PACT), which includes specially trained doctors, nurses, social workers and others, helps patients and their families deal with care at every stage of a serious illness.

-Our PACT begins work when a provider diagnoses a child.
-Because every child and family is different, we treat each child as an individual, tailoring our services to meet the specific needs of each child and family.
+The team begins by working with a provider after a child is diagnosed with a serious illness.
+And because every child and family is different, we treat each kid as an individual, tailoring our services to meet the specific needs of each child and family.

 PACT works with children, their families and their care teams throughout each child’s illness and treatment.
 They are trained to listen, assess and find innovative ways to make life as comfortable as possible for each child.
 We collaborate with pediatric medical specialists across a variety of clinical services, as well as partnering with our child life specialists and chaplains to provide holistic, interdisciplinary care.

 PACT aims to: